 Someone with poor ankle mobility may find it hard to balance in the squat.
 If that's you, check out my article on Losing Balance While Squatting: 10 Tips To Fix.

 Lateral tibial glide is a simple test to see if you have any restrictions in your ankle joints.

 To perform the test, you must be in a lunge position with your front foot firmly pressing into the ground and your back leg kneeling.

 You will then shift your knee to the right and lift, watching if your foot starts to leave the ground almost immediately.
 A healthy ankle joint will let you shift side to side with the foot flat on the ground.

 Knee To Wall Test

-A knee to wall test is a good way to not only test your ankle mobility but also give you insight into where your restriction is stemming from.
+A knee-to-wall test is a good way to test your ankle mobility and give you insight into where your restriction stems from.

 To perform the test, measure and place your big toe about 5 inches (about 10 cm) from a wall.
-Now lunge into your front foot as much as you can and try to get your knee to touch the wall.
+Now lunge into your front foot as much as possible and try to get your knee to touch the wall.

 If you notice your knee caving inwards or you feel a pinching at the front of the ankle joint.
 You likely have a restricted joint.

 Alternatively, if you notice your heel coming up and a pulling or tightness in the back of the ankle by the Achilles tendon, you likely have tissue tightness in the ankle stemming from tight calves.